hanami/guides/content/v2.0/router/basic-usage.md

 This can be easily achieved via path variables.
 They are defined with a colon, followed by a name (eg. `:id`).

-Once an incoming request is forwarded to our endpoint, we can access the current value in our param"s action (`params[:id]`).
+Once an incoming request is forwarded to our endpoint, we can access the current value in our param's action (`params[:id]`).

 ```ruby
 # /config/routes.rb